 Amend article 5.4

-The President-Elect shall be elected for one term of one year.
-The President-Elect shall assume the duties of the President for one term of one year at the end of the President’s term of office.
+The President-Elect shall be elected for one term of one year and automatically accept the position of President in the second year of term, and the position of Past-President in the third year of term.
 The President shall not be eligible to stand for President-Elect until one year has expired.
 In the event of the resignation of the President during the term of office, the President-Elect shall in addition assume the duties of the President for the remainder of that term.

 Terms of Office – Secretary and Treasurer